chrisking/kilncode/_drafts/resilience-the-implausibility-of-antifragile-software.markdown

 author: Chris King
 ---

+## Intro

+Problem: Nassim Nicholas Taleb wrote a book called "Antifragile: Things That Gain from Disorder", this book inspired many to strive to create "antifragile" software.
+In these readers attempts to bring Taleb's ideas to life, they changed the definitions of many key words, applied old ideas, called them new, and are claiming to have achieved antifragile software.
+While none of there changes are necessarily harmful to a project, it does a great injustice to the ideas of something that is antifragile and could ensure a false sense of security in those affiliated with the software.

 ## What is Antifragile?

 Nassim Nicholas Taleb defines antifragile in his book "Antifragile" as: "beyond resilience or robustness.
 The resilient resists shocks and stays the same; the antifragile gets better." [excerpt here](http://www.fooledbyrandomness.com/prologue.pdf) The examples provided for antifragile entities include media pundits, whose reputations don't depend on being correct, and muscles, as they rebound to be even stronger than they were before the stressor was applied.